chhackett/vty-windows/README.md

 **Important Note**
-Developers that want to develop cross platform applications using the vty library should directly depend on [vty-crossplatform](https://github.com/jtdaugherty/vty-crossplatform), and not this library.
+Developers that want to develop cross platform applications using the vty library should directly depend on [vty-crossplatform] (https://github.com/jtdaugherty/vty-crossplatform), and not this library.

 If you wish to only target the Windows platform, then using vty-windows would be the correct approach.

+Currently, only the Command Prompt and Powershell terminals are the only fully supported terminals.
+Other terminals, such as mintty, Alacritty, ConEmu, etc, have varying levels of support.
+Bug reports are welcome!

 # Contributing